kalyanbudharam2018/Internships/PWC Power BI/README.md

-# PWC Analytics Power BI in Data Analytics Virtual Case Experience
+# PWC Power BI in Data Analytics Virtual Case Experience
 I have worked on 3 datasets (for each task) which are as follows:
 * Call Centre data,
 * Churn data,
 * Diversity Inclusion data

-This program includes following practical tasks which are successfully completed by me:
+This program includes following practical tasks:
 * Introduction
 * Call Centre Trends
 * Customer Retention
 * Diversity & Inclusion

+The above mentioned tasks successfully completed with the help of:
+* Calculating Measures, Filters
+* Defining KPIs
+* Charts
+* Dashboards

 Brief information about the completed tasks: